berdjabrahamian/berdjabrahamian.github.io/README.md

 ### Digital Development Specialist
 #### **Saro Creative Inc.** (2015 - 2021)  -  [sarocreative.com](https://sarocreative.com)

-Responsible for leading multiple projects simultaneously within a wide range of budgets totaling $250K +.
+Responsible for leading multiple projects simultaneously within a wide range of budgets totalling $250K +.

-Using Agile based principles to create timelines for all long and short running projects, while continuisly integrating scope changes and rush projects.
+Using Agile based principles to create timelines for all long and short running projects, while continuously integrating scope changes and rush projects.

-Use a variety of libraries, tools and languages (GIT, JS, HTML, PHP, Ruby on Rails) to develope new features and bug fixes for all running client sites.
+Use a variety of libraries, tools and languages (GIT, JS, HTML, PHP, Ruby on Rails) to develop new features and bug fixes for all running client sites.

 Research and development with emerging technologies and frameworks, by creating demos, tools and proof of concepts for consideration on implementation on future projects.